guitorri/draw/README.md

 * Mac OSX 10.8.5, Apple LLVM version 4.2 (clang-425.0.28)
 * Debian 6.0.7, g++ 4.5.5
 * Windows XP, MingGW 4.8
-  * NOT WORKING!.
+  * ~~NOT WORKING!.
 It complains about unresolved `factory` symbol on the libraries.
 No compiler/linker option seems to let the external symbol unresolved.
-Which is defined on the main application, not on the libraries.
+Which is defined on the main application, not on the libraries.~~
+  * Fixed!
+There is way to [fix undefined reference with _import library_](http://stackoverflow.com/questions/17601949/building-a-shared-library-using-gcc-on-linux-and-mingw-on-windows) with MinGW.

 # Compile and run: